z1514/MailBag/README.md

 # MailBag
-A third party IMAP web email system for Gmail implemented with Node.js, React, Webpack and TypeScript.
+A local email system for Gmail implemented with Node.js, React, Webpack and TypeScript.
 ## Table of contents
 * [Overview](#Overview)
 * [Techniques](#techniques)
 * [Setup](#setup)
 ## Overview
 This project is a third-party IMAP e-mail system for Gmail, which is aimed at helping users customize and design their mailboxes based on their needs.
-The system currently supports receiving, editing e-mails, and configuring contacts.
+The system currently supports receiving, editing e-mails, and managing contacts.

 The project has a server-side and a client-side.
 The server is developed with Node.js, TypeScript, NoSQL, and Express.
 The client part is created using Webpack, React, and TypeScript.
 The project utilizes RESTful APIs to simplify the development and testing process.